Allodi-Lab/KHynes_3Dpipeline/README.md

 ## Wilcoxon Signed-Rank Test

-The paired comparison between GlyT2 and Gephyrin synapse counts produced:
+The paired comparison between GlyT2 and Gephyrin measurements produced:

 ```text
 Wilcoxon statistic = 119,574,968
 p = 3.15 × 10^-203
 ```

-This indicates a statistically significant difference between the paired GlyT2 and Gephyrin measurements.
+This indicates a statistically significant difference between the two paired measurements.

+---

 ## Spearman Correlation

-The correlation between GlyT2 and Gephyrin synapse counts was:
+The relationship between GlyT2 and Gephyrin counts produced:

 ```text
 Spearman rho = 0.7217
 p < 0.001
 ```

-This indicates a strong positive association between GlyT2 and Gephyrin synapse counts across individual neurons.
+This indicates a strong positive relationship between GlyT2 and Gephyrin synapse counts.

+In general, neurons with higher GlyT2 counts also tended to have higher Gephyrin counts.

-Because the analysis contains a very large number of observations, statistical significance should be interpreted alongside the magnitude of the observed association and its biological relevance.
+Because the analysis contains a large number of neurons, statistical significance should be considered alongside the size of the observed relationship and its biological relevance.

 ---

-# Results Directory
+# Results

-The generated outputs are organised into four main directories.
+The `results` directory contains the outputs generated throughout the analysis.

 ## `results/matching/`

-Contains per-neuron synapse matching results, including:
+Contains the final per-neuron synapse matching datasets:

 ```text
 TDP43_synapse_counts.csv
 TDP43_gephyrin_counts.csv
 ```

-These datasets contain the final neuron-level GlyT2 and Gephyrin measurements.
+---

 ## `results/neuron_measurements/`

-Contains quantitative measurements derived from the neuron segmentation masks.
+Contains measurements calculated from the neuron segmentation masks.

+---

 ## `results/statistics/`

-Contains statistical summaries, tables, and analysis outputs.
+Contains statistical summaries, tables, and analysis figures.

+---

 ## `results/visualizations/`

-Contains figures generated during image processing, quality control, matching, and statistical analysis.
+Contains figures and other visual outputs used for quality control and interpretation.

 ---

-# Running Individual Scripts
+# Running the Pipeline

-Once the Conda environment is activated:
+## Step 1 — Activate the Conda environment

+Open Anaconda Prompt or a terminal with Conda installed.

 ```bash
 conda activate cellpose2
 ```

+---

-Navigate to the project directory:
+## Step 2 — Navigate to the project

+If the project is stored in its original location:

 ```bash
 cd D:\Conn_3dpipeline
 ```

+If it has been moved to another location, replace the path with the location of the project.

+---

+## Step 3 — Run a Python script

-Individual scripts can then be executed using:
+Python scripts can be run using:

 ```bash
 python script_name.py